 4. Can you do the work you did before?

 5. Can you do any other type of work?

 While there are, of course, special circumstances for certain health changes, the agency mostly takes into account the applicant’s medical condition.
 They determine whether or not these health changes affect his or her physical or mental abilities.
 This is why health changes can cause benefit eligibility issues for beneficiaries.

 If beneficiaries find their health to be deteriorating or they are diagnosed with another limiting medical condition, they may wonder if they are entitled to additional SSD benefits.
 However, according to Howard Kossover, social security public affairs specialist for North Dakota and western Minnesota, declining health, unfortunately, does not change beneficiaries’ SSD benefits amount.

 In a Q&A in the Grand Forks Herald, Kossover was asked by a local resident whether his wife would be entitled to additional Social Security disability benefits because she became more limited due to an increased inability to work.
 Kossover answered that because her Social Security disability benefits amount was based on her earnings from when she was working, it will not change because she became more disabled.

 “No benefits are payable for partial or short-term impairments,” Kossover wrote.
 “Since your wife already met this work-related definition of disability, and because her benefit amount is based on her past work history, becoming more disabled will not change her amount.”

-Yet Kossover did note that SSD benefit payments do adjust to the cost of living (COLA), meaning that as the cost of living increases, so will beneficiaries’ payments.
+Yet Kossover did note that SSD payments do adjust to the cost of living (COLA).
+In other words, as the cost of living increases, so will your disability payments.